tomhsiao1260/scripty-bot/README.md

 npm install
 ```

-And then follow this format to create an file called `.env` with your personal Discord token.
+And then create a file called `.env` with your personal Discord token.

 ```
 DISCORD_TOKEN=YOUR_TOKEN